kaltura/DeveloperPortalDocs/documentation/player-sdk/Kaltura-iOS-player-API-Base-Methods.md

 ---
 layout: page
 title: Kaltura Player SDK API - Properties, Events, Notifications - iOS
+subcat: iOS
 ---

 [![iOS](https://img.shields.io/badge/iOS-Supported-green.svg)](https://github.com/kaltura/player-sdk-native-ios)

-This article describes how to use the iOS Player API base methods to managing properties, events and notifications.
+This article describes how to use the iOS Player API base methods to manage properties, events, and notifications.

 ## Using the Kaltura iOS player API Base Methods
 You can access the entire Player API through methods that enable the following: